 - counselling and/or help with any other problems you have.

-Do social services have to listen to what I think I need?
+Do social services have to listen to what you say you need?

-If you are 16 or over your wishes cannot be overruled by your parent(s) and social services cannot force you to go back home (see below).
+If you are 16 or over your wishes cannot be overruled by your family and social services cannot force you to go back home (see below).

 Social services have to take your wishes into account when they decide what kind of accommodation to give you.
 However, this does not mean that they have to give you what you want.
 It's important to be realistic, as the type of accommodation you may get will depend on what is available in your area.